 Do this when you & your co-founder(s) can’t agree on a major decision

-From deciding on market strategy to UX/UI issues, do the counterintuitive thing & agree on anything but the solution first.
+From deciding on a market strategy to UX/UI issues, do the counterintuitive thing & agree on anything but the solution first.

 Chris, Tom, Jack, and Pat* were co-founders of a venture-backed startup that were having difficulties coming to a decision regarding their company’s future.

 “We need to create a steady revenue stream”, said Jack, “by focusing on where our current user base is located or else we won’t get anymore money”, to which Pat agreed.

 “But if we do that then we risk losing all the users we gathered by having our app be national.
 We may never get them back”, countered Chris.

 The founders went back-and-forth like this, unable to agree on how to move forward and what strategy to enact.

 Chris and Tom wanted to pursue a broader market while Jack and Pat wanted to narrow the scope, thinking that concentrating on a local market would ensure a steady revenue stream needed to scale and secure future investment.

 Unable to move forward, they were stuck.

 Their equity split meant they each had an equal say on the decision, and their inability to agree on next steps was starting to hurt their company’s growth.